 MATH 581 (Spring 2019)

-This course provides an introduction to combinatorics,
+This course provides an introduction to computational and

-generating functions; effective analytic methods for
+algebra tools for generating functions; effective analytic

 Combinatorics and Symbolic Computation